team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/avocado.md

 - Fruit Fly

 **Symptoms:**
 - **Branch Borer:** Causes severe damage to young nursery plants, resulting in plant death.
+Branches and shoots of growing trees may die.

 - **Fruit Fly:**
   - Due to the laying of eggs, the fruits show spots on the surface.